 ABOUT THE PROGRAM

-Now in its sixth year, this program will give students the opportunity to travel to Ecuador where they will study indigenous culture and language from working with a community in the Amazon.
+Now in its sixth year, this program will give students the opportunity to travel to Ecuador where they will learn about indigenous culture and language from working with a community in the Amazon.
 The majority of the program will be spent on the shores of the Napo River, which is one of the main tributaries which create the Amazon River.
 This is an anthropological-based program in which students will take two courses (ANT 3900 and ANT 3549).
 In the first, Ethnographic Field School, students will learn how to construct a research project, learn interviewing techniques, and gain valuable experience in ethnographic methods and analysis.
-We will be studying indigenous activism in Ecuador (focusing upon the impact of oil, eco-tourism, and rainforest management on identity and representation), working with Kichwa (Quichua)-speakers of the upper Amazon.
+We will be studying indigenous representation in Ecuador (focusing upon the impact of oil, eco-tourism, and rainforest management on identity and empowerment), working with Kichwa (Quichua)-speakers of the upper Amazon.
 The program also strongly focuses upon an engaged anthropology through which students will develop collaborative partnerships with local community members.
 For the second course, Field Methods in Linguistics, students will have the opportunity to study the indigenous language of Kichwa, while learning methods in language documentation and analysis.
 In addition, there will be numerous excursions for students to learn about “shamanism,” forestry conservation, biodiversity, and environmental citizenship. $3,300 (airfare included).

 For more information, contact Dr. Timothy J. Smith

-Past students have come from Pennsylvania State University, Cornell University, Indiana University, Tufts University, Louisiana State University, University of New Mexico, University of Alabama, University of Illinois-Chicago, University of North Carolina at Chapel Hill, and others
+Students have come from Pennsylvania State University, Cornell University, Indiana University, York University, Tufts University, Louisiana State University, Bowdoin College, University of New Mexico, University of Alabama, University of Illinois-Chicago, University of North Carolina at Chapel Hill, and many others.

-Alumni of this program have been accepted for graduate study at the University of Michigan, University of Chicago, and the University at Albany-SUNY, while others have used this experience to land internships and work with NGOs after graduation such as The Carter Center for Human Rights, AmeriCorps, Language Development and Perception Laboratory at the University of Maryland, Clinton Global Initiative, Université de Lausanne, Yellowstone National Park, Cornell University BABY Lab, North Carolina One Health Collaborative, and Latino Health Program of the High Country
+Alumni of this program have been accepted to graduate programs (i.e. the University of Michigan, University of Chicago, and the University at Albany-SUNY), while others have used this experience to land internships and work with NGOs after graduation such as The Carter Center for Human Rights, AmeriCorps, Language Development and Perception Laboratory at the University of Maryland, Clinton Global Initiative, Université de Lausanne, Yellowstone National Park, Threads of Peru, Cornell University BABY Lab, North Carolina One Health Collaborative, and Latino Health Program of the High Country